 - Do not put anything into your vagina.
 This includes tampons, douching or having sexual intercourse.
 Your doctor will advise you when this area is healed well enough.
 This is usually in about eight weeks.

 - Avoid direct sun exposure to the incision area.
-Also, do not use any ointments on the incision unless you were instructed to do otherwise.
+Also, do not use any ointments or lotions directly on the incision unless you were instructed to do otherwise.